 The inspector found that residents received a good person centred quality service.
-There was a committed team of staff who spoke fondly of the residents in their care.
 Staff supported residents to maximise their independence and encouraged them to make decisions and choices about their lives.
-Residents' social and health needs were regularly reviewed and plans put in place to address them.
-There was a robust recruitment procedure and appropriate training was provided to staff.
+Residents' communications needs were promoted and residents' health needs were regularly reviewed and met.
+The inspector found that the residents were comfortable and person centred care was provided by a committed team of staff.
+The inspector found that the health and safety of residents and staff was promoted and protected.
+Fire procedures were robust.
+The risk management policy was currently being updated to meet the requirements of the Regulations.

-Although there was evidence of good practice around health and safety the inspector was not satisfied that all risks had been identified.
-This is discussed further in the report and included in the action plan at the end.
+Improvements to some aspects of medication management were required.
+These are discussed further in the report and included in the action plan at the end.